giordano/PolynomialRoots.jl/README.md

 matrix.
 This package does much more than finding roots of polynomials (among other features, it can integrate and differentiate polynomials), but `CmplxRoots.jl` is usually faster than `Polynomials.jl` and often slightly more precise.
-If you are after speed and precision, `CmplxRoots.jl` can still be your choice.
+If you are after speed and precision, `CmplxRoots.jl` can still be a better option.

 License
 -------